- Modern styling with a generous range of on-board technology

 The power steering unit has been remapped to offer a more responsive, sportier feel and the driver can switch between three drive modes that alter the way the car handles and feels.
 There is EV Priority mode whereby the car is powered by the front and rear motors with energy sourced from the battery.
 The Series Hybrid mode also sees the car powered by the motors with the engine engaged to run the generator to charge the battery while driving - it switches back to EV Priority mode whenever possible.
 Finally, the Parallel Hybrid mode results in the engine powering the front wheels with the front electric motor assisting and the rear motors driving the rear wheels.

 Despite all this powertrain wizardry, it’s reassuring to learn that the vehicle drives like any other SUV.
 It’s not quite so agile or dynamic as some competitors from the VW Group stable, but the price-tag is certainly more appealing.

 The road holding is beautifully balanced and when you fancy a little more excitement switch across to Sport and that certainly livens everything up.

 This is an area that Mitsubishi has looked to address with the outgoing model often receiving criticism for being too noisy and a little fidgety across rougher road surfaces.
-The latest model boasts more comfortable and supportive seats, and the new front and rear shock absorbers do a fine job of ironing out the road creases.
+This model boasts more comfortable and supportive seats, and front and rear shock absorbers do a fine job of ironing out the road creases.
 It feels more grounded and composed with only a small amount of engine, road surface and wind noise filtering through into the cabin at higher speeds.